micheledusi/Deckz/docs/documentation/index.typ

 The DECKZ package includes essential *randomization features* for card games, such as shuffling and drawing random cards from a deck.
 However, since *Typst* is a pure functional language, true randomness is not available; instead, DECKZ uses the #universe("suiji") package to generate pseudo-random numbers.

 This section explains how to use these randomization tools within DECKZ, describes the underlying concepts, and provides practical guidance for integrating randomness into your projects.
-#show-module("logic/mix")
+Randomization functions are available under the #primary[`deckz.mix`] namespace, and they include:
+#show-module("logic/mix", submodule: "mix")

 #pagebreak()
 == Arranging hands
-This section covers the *sorting features* of the DECKZ package, which are essential for organizing cards in a meaningful way.
+This section covers the *sorting and organizing functions* available in the #primary[`arr`] module in the DECKZ package.
 It explains how to sort cards by rank, suit, and other criteria, providing a foundation for building more complex card games and applications.
-#show-module("logic/sort")
+#show-module("logic/sort", submodule: "arr")

 #pagebreak()
 == Evaluating hands
-This section provides an overview of the *scoring features* of the DECKZ package, which are essential for evaluating hands in card games.
-It explains how to assess the value of a hand based on various criteria, such as n-of-a-kind, flushes, and straights.
+This section provides an overview of the *scoring functions* from the #primary[`val`] module of the DECKZ package, which are essential for evaluating hands in card games.
+Such functions are helpful for assessing the value of a hand based on various criteria and combinations, such as n-of-a-kind, flushes, and straights.
-#show-module("logic/score")
+#show-module("logic/score", submodule: "val")

 #pagebreak()
 == Language-aware card symbols
 DECKZ automatically adapts the rendering of card rank symbols based on the document's language.
 This process is seamless: users only need to set the desired language using the `text` command, and DECKZ will adjust the symbols accordingly.
 No additional configuration is required.

 This feature is powered by the #universe("linguify") package.